kipkiruikenedy/Relief-MERN/README.md

 ### Admin Features
 - Admins receive all the requests made by donors.
 - Admins can accept or reject the donation requests depending upon the details provided by a donor.
-- If accepted, admins can assign an agent to a donation for collecting donation from the donor's home.
+- If accepted, admins can assign an recipient to a donation for collecting donation from the donor's home.
 - Admins can view all the pending donations along with status.
 - Admins can view all the donations that they have received.
-- Admins can also view all the agents in the application.
+- Admins can also view all the recipients in the application.
 - Admins can update their profile.

-### Agent Features
+### recipient Features
-- Agents will receive notifications from admins to collect food from donor's homes.
+- recipients will receive notifications from admins to collect food from donor's homes.
-- Agents can mark their collection upon collection of food from donor's home.
+- recipients can mark their collection upon collection of food from donor's home.
-- Agents can also view all those food donations which have been collected by them previously.
+- recipients can also view all those food donations which have been collected by them previously.
-- Agents can update their profile.
+- recipients can update their profile.

 ## Technologies used